The Legendary Island

 One can get to Langkawi by plane.
-Carriers offering flights to and from Langkawi are Malaysia Airlines, AirAsia, Firefly and SilkAir.
+Carriers offering flights to and from Langkawi are Malaysia Airlines, AirAsia, Firefly, Malindo Air, SilkAir and Berjaya Air.
 The airport is located at Padang Matsirat, on the north-western part of Langkawi.
-One can take direct flights from Kuala Lumpur, Penang and Singapore
+One can take direct flights from Kuala Lumpur, Penang and Singapore.

 Fast air-conditioned boats are also available from other point of origins such as Kuala Perlis, Kuala Kedah, Penang and Satun, Thailand.
 Ticket prices vary starting from RM18 (departing from Kuala Kedah) to RM60 (departing from Penang).
 All these fast air-conditioned boats are operated by Langkawi Ferry.
 The journey is between an hour and 15 minutes (Kuala Perlis) to 2 hours 45 minutes (Penang).

 Langkawi is a shopping paradise for duty-free goods.
 Its main town, Kuah, is located on the southeast corner of the island and is the arrival point for most of the ferries.
 Kuah is not without its charms – the town has many excellent duty-free stores selling almost everything from all around the world, from fine wines to hard liquors, perfumes, tobacco & cigars, confectionery, handicrafts, branded apparel and more are easily found.